Electronic Disturbance Theater: FloodNet

 With around 25% of the world's population in one way or another connected to the World Wide Web, with the use of dial-up internet connection, wired or wireless internet broadband connection and even mobile internet technology, every one of these means of communication can allow the internet to be used as a means of non-violent action within human rights, and is viewable around the world, and can be translated into different languages but most importantly not controlled by the government.
 The EDT networked performances have already opened access and communication between three unlikely micro-networks: net.art, net.activism, and net.hackers.
 With technology always evolving there is no telling how these areas will grow.

 However, on June 10, 1998, the EDT struck the Mexican Secretaria de Gobernacion (Secretary of Government), which is involved in immigration policies as well as Mexico's federal public security forces working in conjunction with the military Zapatista communities in Chiapas unsuccessfully.
 The Mexican government would have a programmed countermeasure in place.
 This is what the EDT believe took place.
 A countermeasure built into the operating JavaScript was placed in the Secretaria de Gobernacion's website that was designed to activate whenever FloodNet was directed toward its servers.
-Upon activation, the website would open window after window on the FloodNet user's Internet browser.
+Upon activation, the website would open window after window on the FloodNet user's web browser.
 If the FloodNet user remained connected long enough, their browser, whether it is Netscape or Internet Explorer, could crash the activist's computer, forcing the activist to reboot their system and stopping the FloodNet program at the source.
-The EDT has since dealt with both the Mexican government both online and offline and the United States Department of Defense, which has now inserted a counter attack system into their internet browser-based coding to prevent any more FloodNet-based attacks to the system and server.
+The EDT has since dealt with both the Mexican government both online and offline and the United States Department of Defense, which has now inserted a counter attack system into their web browser-based coding to prevent any more FloodNet-based attacks to the system and server.

 The FloodNet system was used again against the World Trade Organization in 1999, where the group would release their online civil disobedience software to the public under the name "Disturbance Development's Kit".